GeorgiaData/salesforce/README.md

 To add more fields:
     Click Connectors (plug icon) > Configure

 To associate a new field from SalesForce, manually add the field to the FormAssembly form first.
 Then associate in the Connectors section.
-For multi-select fields, copy the fetched option list (countries) within the Connectors section and manually paste the options list.

-In FormAssembly Connections click "Go to > Get New Salesforce Objects" Cut and paste the multi-select list from the Connectors page back into the Build page.
+For multi-select fields, copy the fetched option list (countries) within the Connectors section and manually paste the options list back into the Build page.
+To load the list for a new field, you may need to click "Go to > Get New Salesforce Objects" in FormAssembly Connections.